Tanner-Mindrum/king-of-tokyo/README.md

-# 343-KingOfTokyo-HTT
-Repository for our semester-long software engineering project: a complete, digital version of the board game, King of Tokyo.
+# King of Tokyo Digital Board Game

+## Overview
+This project allows players to play the board game King of Tokyo in an all-new digital fashion.

+## Background
+Assigned to our team in our software engineering course, we were tasked with developing the entire board game including documentation, diagrams, and code in 12 weeks.